iblasquez/tuto-copilot-genai/docs/en/2_SimpleLegacyProject.md

-# 3. Assisting with the Implementation of New Business Rules in a Simple Legacy Project
+# 2. Assisting with the Implementation of New Business Rules in a Simple Legacy Project

 Start by cloning the **bookai** project from the GitHub repository at <https://github.com/iblasquez/bookai>, then open it in your preferred IDE.

-## 3.1 Getting an Overview of the Project

 First, make sure the project compiles.
 Then take a quick look at the code to get a general idea.